The Rocking Horse Winner (band): Legacy

 Following The Rocking Horse Winner's breakup, Gomez sold off his equipment and retired from the music industry to focus on graphic design and animation.
-Crum continued playing in such bands as the experimental/electro duo ROM (with Roberto Carlos Lange of Helado Negro), the instrumental rock trio Feathers, and re-teamed with As Friends Rust vocalist Damien Moyal for Damien Done's first extended play.
+Crum continued playing in such bands as the experimental/electro duo ROM (with Roberto Carlos Lange of Helado Negro), the instrumental rock trio Feathers, and re-teamed with As Friends Rust vocalist Damien Moyal in Damien Done, recording the band's first extended play, Love Thongs.

-Olmino initially retired from performing live and instead teamed up with producer James Paul Wisner and his wife Christine Wisner in a songwriting-producing team.
+Olmino initially retired from performing live and instead teamed up with producer James Paul Wisner and his wife, Christine Wisner, in a songwriting-producing team.
 He later resumed playing concerts when he joined Dashboard Confessional's live band from 2006 to 2007.
-Lindholm continued providing backing vocals to Dashboard Confessional recordings and in 2004 joined the band Popvert as their new lead vocalist.
-In 2018, Lindholm, Gomez and Kleisath formed the band The Darling Fire.
+Lindholm continued providing backing vocals to Dashboard Confessional recordings, and in 2004, joined the band Popvert as their new lead vocalist.
+In 2018, Lindholm, Gomez and Kleisath formed the post-hardcore band The Darling Fire.

-On April 22, 2021, Buffalo, New York-based record label Friend Club Records re-issued The Rocking Horse Winner's second full-length album Horizon on compact cassette.
+On April 22, 2021, Buffalo, New York–based record label Friend Club Records re-issued The Rocking Horse Winner's second full-length album, Horizon, on compact cassette.